 Paul Jackson is a pianist, conductor, lecturer, musicologist, and education consultant, based in Cambridge, UK.
 He studied Music at the University of East Anglia, specialising in piano performance under John York, and Music Performance Studies at City University, specialising in conducting, with Alan Hazeldine at the Guildhall School of Music and Drama.
-He went on to co-found Innererklang Music Theatre, an Arts Council-funded contemporary music theatre company that toured Great Brittain between 1985 and 1989.
+He went on to co-found Innererklang Music Theatre, an Arts Council-funded contemporary music theatre company that toured Great Britain between 1985 and 1989.
 He holds a PhD in musicology, a PGCE in Post-Compulsory Education, and is a Senior Fellow of the Higher Education Academy.

 Following posts at the Royal College of Music and the University of Hertfordshire, he was Head of Music and Performing Arts, and Director of Music and Performance, for Anglia Ruskin University, Cambridge from 1998 until 2018.
 His teaching spanned performance studies, composition, music technology, musicology, music theatre and opera, and employability preparation, at undergraduate, postgraduate and PhD levels.